enclave-networks/.github/.github/ISSUE_TEMPLATE/008-release-checklist.md

 - [ ] Successful enrolment with general use keys
 - [ ] Successful enrolment with ephemeral keys
 - [ ] DNS stub resolver works
+- [ ] Test WinARM64 (build VM in Azure on Windows 11 and test manually)

 ## Windows